apereo/cas/docs/cas-server-documentation/protocol/WS-Federation-Protocol.md

 | `WINDOWS_ACCOUNT_NAME`          | `http://schemas.microsoft.com/ws/2008/06/identity/claims/windowsaccountname`
 | `PUID`                          | `http://schemas.xmlsoap.org/claims/PUID`

-The attribute release policy assigned to relying parties and services is able to link a given standard claim and map it to a attribute that may be already available.
+The attribute release policy assigned to relying parties and services is able to link a given standard claim and map it to an attribute that should be already available.
 The configuration looks as such:

 ```json
 {